Who does what at Alabama Waldorf School?

-Neville Baay is co-owner and head chef of El Barrio, Paramount, and Woolworth Restaurants in downtown Birmingham and father of two AWS students.
+Neville Baay is co-owner and head chef of El Barrio and Paramount in downtown Birmingham and father of two AWS alumni.

 Colin Reily is an Assistant Professor at UAB's Nephrology Research & Training Center.
 He is also a Waldorf alum from Emerson Waldorf School, and has taught science courses at AWS.

 College of Teachers